 Below are the steps that you can follow to add Google Ad conversion to your roofing website:

-- After clicking “Conversions”, you will be directed to a page similar to the image below where you can choose which type of conversion you would like.
+- Then click on “New conversion action”.
+You will be directed to a page similar to the image below where you can choose which type of conversion you would like.

 There are 4 categories to choose from in tracking your conversions, namely: Website, App, Phone Calls, and Import.

 Let’s use Website conversions as an example.
 Under the Website option, you will also need to pick another category to track within your website.